icyphox/site/pages/blog/nullcon-2020.md

 _...what?_

 A "security professional" suggesting that we roll our own crypto?
 What even.
-Oh and, to top it off---when [Raman](https://twitter.com/tame_wildcard), very rightly countered saying that the biggest opponent to encryption _is_ the Government, and trusting them to build safe cryptosystems is probably not wise, he
+Oh and, to top it off -- when [Raman](https://twitter.com/tame_wildcard), very rightly countered saying that the biggest opponent to encryption _is_ the Government, and trusting them to build safe cryptosystems is probably not wise, he